-McDonnell Douglas Model DC-8 series airplanes modified in accordance with STC SA1832SO are configured to utilize the existing fuselage pressurization outflow valve for the purpose of preventing pressurization of the airplane to an unsafe level in the event that the main deck cargo door is not fully closed, latched, and locked.
-The FAA has determined, however, that the existing means to prevent pressurization is inadequate because the outflow valve can be manually closed to allow pressurization of the airplane regardless of the condition of the main deck cargo door.
-Therefore, a means must be installed to prevent pressurization of the airplane to an unsafe level in the event that the main deck cargo door is not fully closed, latched, and locked.
+McDonnell Douglas Model DC-8 series airplanes modified in accordance with STC SA1063SO are not equipped with a means to prevent pressurization of the airplane to an unsafe level in the event that the main deck cargo door is not fully closed, latched, and locked.
+Therefore, such a means must be installed.